LeonLow97-Sandbox/java-bootcamp/15-inheritance/README.md

 - Passing `super` class parent constructor inside the constructor of the child class.
 - `super()` calls the parent constructor to update inherited fields.
 - The child constructor updates the remaining fields.

+## `@Override`

+- The child class provides its own implementation from an inherited method from the parent class.
+- `@Override`: ensures you are actually override a parent method in the child class.
+  - without the `@Override` annotation, it still works but if you misspell the method name in the child class, it takes the method from the parent class instead.
+  - witht the `@Override` annotation, it produces a compile error telling you that you misspelled the method name.

+## `super`

+- `super` refers to the parent class.
+- `super()`: invokes the constructor of a parent class.
+- `super.member`: access a member of the parent class.

+## `abstract`

+- `abstract class`: a class you cannot create objects from.
+  - usually for providing inheritance to the child classes, when you don't want to create objects out of a parent class.
+- `abstract method`: exposes behavior that a child must override.
+  - `public abstract void wear();`